On behalf of the Board of Directors of MRPL and on my behalf, it is my

 adopting best operating practices in the areas having a bearing on

-years subject to techno- economic viability and availability of required
+years subject to techno economic viability and availability of required

 EARNINGS & OUTGO :

-(Disclosure of Particulars in the Report of Board of Directors) Rules, 1988 with
+(Disclosure of Particulars in the Report of Directors) Rules, 1988 with

 respect to conservation of energy, technology absorption and foreign

 Your Company being a Government Company is exempted from disclosure of

-- During the year 2012-13, your Company continued to enjoy cordial and
+- Your Company continued to enjoy cordial and harmonious relations with

-Training, Development and Learning which amounts to an average of 3
+Training, Development and Learning which amounted to an average of 3

 special training programs covering the entire spectrum of employees.

-Your Company implements Offi cial Language Policy in letter and
+Your Company is implementing Offcial Language Policy in letter and

-spirit,

-as per the Annual Programme prescribed by the Department of Offi cial
+spirit as per the Annual Programme prescribed by the Department of

-Language, Ministry of Home Affairs, Govt. of India.
+Offcial Language, Ministry of Home Affairs, Government of India.
 In

-order to propagate Hindi among the employees, Hindi Workshops were organised on
+order to propagate Hindi among the employees, Hindi Workshops are

-a regular basis.
-In order to increase the correspondence in Hindi, by the employees,
+order to increase the correspondence in Hindi, by the employees,

-special efforts were made to activate Unicode facilities
+special efforts are made to activate Unicode facilities on all the

-Your Company have developed a structured mechanism of vigilance
+Your Company has developed a structured mechanism of vigilance

 functions and its practices are focused towards creation of value for